allegory-software/allegory-sdk/README.md

  * a database schema DSL with automatic schema synchronization.
  * ...and more, see full list of modules below.

-The **client-side stack** is written from scratch in JavaScript and contains:
+On the **client-side** we use [canvas-ui], a canvas-drawn IMGUI library written in JavaScript with no dependencies, which implements:

-* a virtual editable tree-grid widget that can handle 100K records at 60 fps.
+* a virtual editable tree-grid widget that can handle 100K records @ 60 fps.
 * a collection of data-bound widgets for data entry, navigation and reporting.
 * layouting widgets for split-pane layouts common in data-dense business applications.
+* efficient native p2p screen-sharing, consuming only 2 Mbps @ 60 fps.
+* UI designer for making apps RAD-style like it's 1995.
+* pluggable layouting algorithms.
+* built-in flex layouting.
+* built-in popup positioning and z-layering.
-* a mechanism for web components better than the native one.
+* styling system for colors and spacing better than CSS.

-> If you're only interested in some good quality web components but don't care at all for the server-side stack then good news, you can use the widgets library with any server technology you like (in fact our widgets demo doesn't even require a web server to run at all so no real coupling there).
+* animations better than CSS.
+* IMGUI, so stateless, no DOM updating or diff'ing because there is no ODM.

 # Who is this for?